alexpyattaev/spatialtree/README.md

 [![Documentation](https://docs.rs/lodtree/badge.svg)](https://docs.rs/lodtree)

 # LodTree
-LodTree, a simple tree data structure for doing chunk-based level of detail.
+LodTree, a fast generic tree data structure that supports complex spatial queries at various level of detail.

 ## Goals
-The aim of this crate is to provide a generic, easy to use tree data structure that can be used to make Quadtrees, Octrees and more for chunked level of detail.
+The aim of this crate is to provide a generic, easy to use tree data structure that can be used to make Quadtrees, Octrees for various realtime applications.

-Internally, the tree tries to keep as much memory allocated, to avoid the cost of heap allocation, and stores the actual chunks data seperate from the tree data.
+Internally, the tree tries to keep all needed memory allocated in arenas to avoid the memory fragmentation, and stores the actual data chunks seperate from the tree nodes for vector processing.

-This does come at a cost.
-Mainly, only the chunks that are going to be added and their locations can be retreived as a slice, although for most (procedural) terrain implementations.

-## Non-goals
+## Accepted design compromises

-Be a general-usage tree data structure for storing items at specific locations.
+ - Data chunks that are nearby in space do not necessarily land in nearby locations in the tree's memory.
+ - There is no way to reclaim allocated memory short of rebuilding the tree from scratch.

 ## Features
  - Provides sets of chunks that need some action performed on them
  - Tries to avoid memory (re)allocations and moves
- - Stores chunks themselves in a contiguous array
+ - Stores data chunks in a contiguous array
+ - Stores tree nodes in a contiguous array
- - Uses an internal chunk cache to allow reusing chunks at a memory tradeoff
+ - External chunk cache can be used to allow reusing chunks at a memory tradeoff
- - Provides some extra iterators for finding chunks in certain bounds
+ - Provides nice iterators for finding chunks in certain bounds

 ### Examples:
  - [rayon](examples/rayon.rs): shows how to use the tree with rayon to generate new chunks in parallel.